 The keen magistrate

 After some time had passed, it came to be that the old magistrate was succeeded by a new one who was well respected, Mr. Zhang.
-Mr. Zhang, to get familiar with the current affairs, reviewed some of the cases, including that of the filial woman who had been charged for murdering her mother-in-law.
+Mr. Zhang, to get familiar with the current affairs, reviewed some of the cases, including that of the filial woman who had been charged with murdering her mother-in-law.
 He sensed that something was not right, because the facts did not add up.
 After visiting the woman in her cell and reflecting upon her calm and refined expression, he concluded: “This woman does not look like a criminal who would be capable of killing her mother-in-law, no matter how you toss the coin.”

 Mr. Zhang repeatedly interrogated the woman, who repeatedly confessed to her crime, saying: “I bear the responsibility of being unfilial and the crime resulting from it.
 Do I have any face worth living for?
 Dear sir, all I beg for is a quick death.”
 No matter how convincing the woman tried to be, the more convincing she spoke, the more Mr. Zhang believed that the woman was innocent: “I can’t put my finger on it.
 But my heart and conscience tell me that you are innocent.”
 The magistrate decided to help the woman resolve the injustice that had fallen upon her as a result of her seemingly unbreakable filial character.

 The magistrate thought of a strategy to help the woman and so he devised a plan.
 In his office, there was a bailiff whose wife was quite tough, unreasonable, rude, and bossy.
 She was famous for being a tiger-like wife.
 Mr. Zhang thought that if he could somehow use this to his advantage, his plan could work.
 So Mr. Zhang called the bailiff and told him: “There is official business that I require you to immediately take care of.
 Take my place and go to the neighboring county.
-But, first go home and change your clothes, and quickly come back to receive your assignment.”
-Zhang knew that it would not be an easy task for the bailiff to go home and quickly do anything, knowing his wife’s temperment.
+But first, go home and change your clothes, and quickly come back to receive your assignment.”
+Zhang knew that it would not be an easy task for the bailiff to go home and quickly do anything, knowing his wife’s temperament.

 Eventually, the bailiff managed to arrive back at the office, having changed his outfit and gotten past the “tiger-like claws” of his wife.
 Mr. Zhang, having premeditated the outcome, said to the bailiff with a scolding voice: “You stayed at your house for such a long time and only arrived back now, delaying this important business.
 Did your wife hold you up?”
 The bailiff nodded and, in almost the same breath, ordered his fierce wife to be taken into custody, with a recommendation by the magistrate that she be put into the cell with the filial woman.